open-o/common-tosca-aria/README.md

 programmatically, in Python, and then write it to files.
 The same technique can be used to convert from one DSL (parse it) to another (write it).

-The parser works in three phases, represented by packages and classes in the API:
+The parser works in five phases, represented by packages and classes in the API:

 * `aria.loading`: Loaders are used to read the TOSCA data, usually as text.
   For example UriTextLoader will load text from URIs (including files).